Brendan Kerry: Sexual misconduct

 Kerry was the subject of two complaints of sexual misconduct, that allegedly took place when he was a registered coach with U.S. Figure Skating in the 2016-17 season, to the U.S. Center for SafeSport.
-American skater Gracie Gold alleged that he had raped her at a party in 2016, while in addition a unnamed skater alleged that he had supplied her with alcohol and engaged in sexual relations, including at times forcibly, while she was a minor and Kerry was an adult.
+American skater Gracie Gold alleged that he had raped her at a party in 2016, while in addition an unnamed skater alleged that he had supplied her with alcohol and engaged in sexual relations, including at times forcibly, while she was a minor and Kerry was an adult.
 Kerry admitted to the latter relationship, but stated he had been unaware of her age.
 He also admitted to having engaged in sexual intercourse with Gold, but stated that it had been consensual.
 SafeSport ruled that there was insufficient evidence to prove Gold's allegation, but substantiated the other skater's allegation.
 On May 14, 2024, it was announced that SafeSport had issued a lifetime ban on Kerry's involvement in any activities under the jurisdiction of the United States Olympic & Paralympic Committee, due to his sexual misconduct with a minor.

 On May 15, 2024, The Australian Professional Skaters' Association announced its own investigation into Kerry's sexual misconduct allegations.
 The association's president – who is also Kerry's mother – Monica MacDonald, stepped down from her position pending the investigation.

 After the SafeSport ban was announced, Kerry withdrew from coaching at the Macquarie Ice Rink by mutual agreement with Australian figure skating authorities.
 Kerry said that he has agreed to step away from coaching while he appeals the decision.
 Kerry has denied any wrongdoing and announced his intent to appeal the suspension.